powerhome/helm-charts/charts/eck-resources/README.md

 Besides that there are some example files in [examples/](./examples/).

 ## Configure OIDC
-This chart allows you to configure login using OIDC but just as a reminder, this feature isn't available in the basic license.
+This chart allows you to configure login using OIDC.
+Note that this feature isn't available in the basic license.